First, the average income for a Real Estate Agent working between 21 and 39 hours a week is $46,458.

 We don't blame you.

-Second, did you know 92% of consumers trust referrals from people they know and people are 4 times more likely to buy when they are referred by a friend? (this is according to a Nielsen study)
+Did you know 92% of consumers trust referrals from people they know and people are 4 times more likely to buy when they are referred by a friend? (this is according to a Nielsen study)

 Would a few more referral sources in your camp make an impact?